shouya/fantazio/README.md

 fantazio
 ========

-a conceptual single process operating system with FP paradigm.
+a conceptual single process operating system in FP paradigm.